 You feel a sense of sadness at such a loss of life.
 These were our own people, they each thought what they were fighting for was just.
 It wasn't just about slavery, it was also about states rights, issues that didn't get cleared up back during the forming of our country.

-Rebel Yell Rebeland Yankee Hoorah Yankeeflavored ice-cream.
+Rebel Yell and Yankee Hoorah flavored ice-cream.

-See Jennie Wade's house, Jennie
+See Jennie Wade's house,

 the only civilian killed in the Battle of Gettysburg and so on.
 Last time I was a bit put off by such things as this was a site of a terrible and sad battle.
 But this time I actually enjoyed walking down Old Town Gettysburg and sampling the ice cream.